kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 - works with:
     - CREATE TABLE AS ( CTAs )
     - Read-only queries ( SELECT statements )
-- uses machine learning to predict a query's exectution time
+- uses machine learning to predict a query's execution time
-- can configure how many secodns is 'short'
+- can configure how many seconds is 'short'

-### *VaCUUM command*
+### *VACUUM command*
 - recovers space from deleted rows
 - VACUUM FULL - resort rows, reclaim space from delete rows
 - VACUUM DELETE ONLY -  same as full except that it skips the sorting